kuzzleio/documentation-old/src/api-documentation/controller-security/get-profile.md

   }
 }
 ```
-Given a `profile id`, retrieves the corresponding profile from the database.
+Given a `profile id`, retrieves the corresponding security profile from the database.

 <aside class="notice">
-The profile unique identifier.
-It's the same you set when you create a profile.
+The security `profile id` is the same one you set when you create a security profile.
 </aside>